So you recently purchased a house and can’t seem to decide between MRTA & MLTA? We share with you a detailed analysis of each protection option.

 An MLTA’s sum assured remains constant or level throughout the policy’s tenure period.
 The most important thing about this mortgage insurance is that the insurance proceeds are credit-proof and will not be frozen.
 It is a complete protection with additional saving, optional riders and in some cases, even policy returns on premium to fulfil your family’s financial necessity.

 Upon paying off the bank for the outstanding mortgage amount, the insurance company will pay whatever money leftover (plus returns on investment if the policy is investment-linked) in the form of a cash payout to the policy’s beneficiary.
 Most MLTAs provide the option of including a medical rider for critical illnesses too, providing further protection.

 MLTA is prized for its flexibility.
 You can co-own the insurance if you have jointly purchased a property with someone else, in which case the scheme will cover only 50% of your loan.
 It is also super easy to transfer the policy from one property to another, hence it is most sought after by property investors.

-Moreover, you can surrender the policy at any time with a guaranteed surrendered value mentioned in your policy paper.
+Moreover, you can surrender this mortgage insurance’s policy at any time with a guaranteed surrendered value mentioned in your policy paper.

 What are the cons?

 1) The extra facilities of MLTA come at a price of higher premium which can be paid periodically over the tenure of the mortgage, on a monthly, quarterly or yearly basis.